jambelnet/GroqSharp/README.md

 # GroqSharp

-A .NET client library for interacting with Groq's API, providing easy access to their high-performance language models.
+GroqSharp is a modern, extensible .NET console application and SDK for interacting with Groq's LLMs.
+It supports structured prompts, command-based interaction, and file-based text extraction, all wrapped in a configurable and pluggable architecture.

 ![GroqSharp](https://github.com/user-attachments/assets/9d8caca6-d8ac-423e-aaea-fc942a811fed)

 ## Features

-- Simple and intuitive API for chat completions
-- Configuration management via `appsettings.json`
-- Interactive console interface
+- Interactive console with natural and command-based input
-- Model management (list available models, change current model)
-- Support for all Groq API parameters (temperature, max tokens, etc.)
+- API key and model configuration via `appsettings.json`
+- File import support (`.pdf`, `.docx`, `.html`)
-- Dependency Injection support
+- Dependency Injection ready
+- Chat history persistence
+- Export conversations to `.txt`
+- Switch models dynamically
+- Streaming and non-streaming chat modes
+- Slash commands for model management, help, and more

 ## Getting Started